-- The liabilities of the District exceeded its assets plus deferred outflows of resources at the close of the most recent fiscal year resulting in a net position deficit balance of (\$121,341).
-When the District was formed, assets exceeded liabilities and subsequently infrastructure was deeded to Miami-Dade County creating the negative net position.
-The reason for the transfer of infrastructure was that the County is better able to maintain the infrastructure than the District.
-Further, financial condition assessment procedures have been applied and no deteriorating financial conditions were noted. - The change in the District's total net position in comparison with the prior fiscal year was \$95,051, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2021, the District's governmental funds reported combined ending fund balances of \$299,282, an increase of \$6,731 in comparison with the prior fiscal year.
+- The assets plus deferred outflows of resources of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$13,478. - The change in the District's total net position in comparison with the prior fiscal year was \$36,561, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$163,780, an decrease (\$24,686) in comparison with the prior fiscal year.
 A portion of fund balance is restricted for debt service, assigned for subsequent year's expenditures and the remainder is unassigned fund balance which is available for spending at the District's discretion.